HNBA IMMIGRANT LEGAL DEFENSE TASK FORCE

 The Hispanic National Bar Association (HNBA) Immigrant Legal Defense Fund provides grants for low-cost legal representation to assist in the defense of select immigration cases.
 We expect a significant number of grant applications and encourage all HNBA members and supporters, as well as the general public, to consider donating to this important fund.
 Every single donation will make a difference!
 The HNBA is confident that by working together with our members, partners and friends, we can make a substantial difference in the lives of immigrants across the country.

 The HNBA Immigrant Legal Defense Fund has been established to help defray the costs of legal representation provided by attorneys.
-Grant applications must be submitted by the attorney providing “low bono” (low cost) legal services.
+Grant applications must be submitted by the attorney providing pro bono or “low bono” (low cost) legal services.

 Case Types: Given the current priorities established by the Executive Office of Immigration Review, the following cases are eligible for grants:

-Eligibility: The attorney’s hourly rate must not exceed $100 and the grant must be applied to the cost for representation in an immigration case.
+The grant must be applied to the cost for representation in an immigration case.

-Grant Amount: Up to $500.
+Grant Amount: $500 per case.
 Depending on availability of funds, the grant amount may change.

-How to Participate: The attorney must complete a Grant Application here, upload a copy of the Retainer Agreement, and one of the following documents (depending on case type):
+How to Participate: The attorney must complete a Grant Application here, upload a copy of the Retainer Agreement, and the following applicable documents:

-- Case Status Summary from Office of Refugee Resettlement – Only cases that are marked Code 4 are eligible for a grant.
+- Case Status Summary from Office of Refugee Resettlement;

 *The application will be reviewed by the HNBA Immigrant Legal Defense Task Force and a decision will be rendered in 7-10 business days.
 In the process of reviewing the application, questions may arise that might require further inquiry by the Task Force beyond the information contained in the application.
 If a grant is awarded, the check will be sent directly to the attorney for the benefit of the immigrant.